wagner-wutzke/microservices/README.md

 	        </plugin>
 ```

-I work on an Windows 10 machine with VirtualBox.
-Due to this configuration, I faced a problem where some required system variables have not been properly set, so I had to set them manually.
+Due to some missing configuration, I faced a problem where some required system variables have not been properly set, so I had to set them manually.
 Those are the shell commands I used on my command line:
 ```sh
 set DOCKER_HOST=tcp://192.168.99.100:2376
 set DOCKER_MACHINE_NAME=default